 A dietician can help you work out your meal options to control the symptoms of dumping syndrome.

 Your diet may be the hardest part to adjust to after your surgery, and you may lose weight.
-However, most patients adjust to the changes in their body and new diet about four to six months after the surgery.
+However, most people adjust to the changes in their body and new diet about four to six months after the surgery.